What is a Bobbin?

 Turn left to decrease tension, to the right to tighten the tension.
 If there are two screws, adjust the screw near the spring on the case.

 Remember that too much of these adjustments can damage a good bobbin case- buy a second bobbin case and use the adjustments on one rather than on the only one you have.

 If lint collects around and inside the bobbin case, it can cause a lot of problems in your sewing – clean everything thoroughly around the bobbin case with a soft brush.
 This is especially if you use cotton thread on the bobbin.
 Cotton thread can cause a lot of lint.
 You can use spun polyester thread to avoid lint.

 Sometimes dust and lint are not the only culprits.
-Broken needles, small pieces of fabrics, other things can get stuck inside the bobbin case and cause the whole machine to stop working.
+Shattered needles, small pieces of fabrics, other things can get stuck inside the bobbin case and cause the whole machine to stop working.

 Do not use bobbin which is chipped.

 Make sure that the bobbin is exactly the type that your sewing machine manual recommends and that your bobbin is correctly inserted.
 You should also ensure that the bobbin is threaded properly.